Gukyeong Kwon

 [arXiv] [GitHub]

-G. Kwon and G. AIRegib, “A Gating Model for Bias Calibration in Generalized Zero-shot Learning,” In IEEE Transactions on Image Processing, 2022.
+G. Kwon and G. AlRegib, “A Gating Model for Bias Calibration in Generalized Zero-shot Learning,” In IEEE Transactions on Image Processing, 2022.

 [arXiv] [GitHub]

-G. Kwon, M. Prabhushankar, D. Temel, and G. AIRegib, “Backpropagated Gradient Representations for Anomaly Detection,” In Proceedings of the European Conference on Computer Vision (ECCV), 2020.
+G. Kwon, M. Prabhushankar, D. Temel, and G. AlRegib, “Backpropagated Gradient Representations for Anomaly Detection,” In Proceedings of the European Conference on Computer Vision (ECCV), 2020.

 [arXiv] [GitHub] [Short Video] [Slides]